-For more information about how the .NET security provider is implemented and configured in Sitecore, see
+For more information about how the .NET security provider is implemented and configured in Sitecore, see the manual Low level Sitecore Security and Custom Providers.

 There are different ways to address security synchronization in an isolated CM and CD setup depending on the implementation requirements.